mattermost/docs/source/process/sg_general-guidelines.rst

 General Guidelines
 ==================

 The Mattermost documentation must be of high quality.
 It must be accurate and clear, and be presented with a style and tone that is appropriate for technical content.
-People who use Mattermost rely on the documentation to get their jobs done.
-We don't want to see an installation of Mattermost delayed because the documentation has an error or is difficult to understand.

 Style Guide Applicability
 -------------------------